 This display is designed to introduce children and their families to the garden railroad hobby. the controls are placed so that kids can run the trains.
 The display has one G gauge loop, one G gauge back and forth track, and two O gauge loops.
 There are no switches for easy operation for kids of all ages.

-We were featured in a TSG Multimedia Layout Tour Video in March 2017.
+We were featured in a TSG Multimedia Layout Tour Video (filmed March 2017):